namoopsoo/namoopsoo.github.io/content/post/2023-09-10-summary-learning-how-to-learn-coursera.md

 ### "If your inner writing brain and editing brain are in the same car, only one can drive at any one time". 😀.
 [[Daphne Gray Grant]] , one of the interviews , with this editor, she said to separate the writing from the editing.
 This is really helpful, because I have spent a lot of time doing both writing and editing at the same time and I realize now that is really slow.
 Just get it out and then edit later.
 "Write with your diffuse thinking brain and don't write with your editing brain!"
 I like the way she put it that, She had a interesting point too about avoiding [[linear]] thinking also, like write in a [[landscape-paper]] to write more broadly .
-Yea I remember adapting this a while back from this professor ,
+Yea I remember adapting this a while back from this professor .
+You could even say that if you are attempting to edit with your writing brain, this is a form of back-seat driving 😅.

 ### Take a break !
 Many of the experts interviewed said they benefited from stepping away from problems they were trying to solve that would not yield.
 Including [[Keith Devlin]], And also that [[nose to grind stone]] quote, [[Dr Norman Fortenberry]] , he said , about diffuse thinking that yes you end up often putting your nose to the grindstone but there are people out there walking around without noses, so don't grind too much else you grind away too much. haha 😅. [[turn off your brain]] [[chill out]]